 The command line interface is also known as the "Terminal".
-If you are using a computer with a Mac OS operating system, you can open up the command line interface by clicking on your 'Launchpad' or 'spotlight search' and searching for 'Terminal' (see Figure 1) you will be able to see an application shown as below.
+If you are using a Mac, you can open up the command line interface by clicking on your 'Launchpad' or 'spotlight search' and searching for 'Terminal' (see Figure 1) you will be able to see an application shown as below.
 Click on 'Terminal', then you will see the command line interface pop up as a new window (see Figure 2)

-If you are using a Windows system, you can open up its command line interface by typing in 'command' in the search bar and then clicking on the application named 'Command Prompt' (see
+If you are using a Windows computer, you can open up its command line interface by typing in 'command' in the search bar and then clicking on the application named 'Command Prompt' (see Figure 3).
+You will be able to see a new window pop up (see Figure 4), which is the command line interface in Windows.